Language & Literacy Education Graduate Program

-Competence in appropriate inquiry procedures will be developed in the required course, EDN 566.
-Students are required to complete an action research project and an educational change project, and to prepare and present a comprehensive culminating project, which represents students' learning throughout the program.
-The project must be satisfactorily completed prior to the completion of the program.
+The culminating experience for the program is a comprehensive project, which represents students' learning throughout the program.
+The project must be satisfactorily completed to graduate.
 Download the Comprehensive Exam Application >

-Students qualify for recommendation for graduate level licensure in reading by completing the Master of Education in Language & Literacy.
+Students qualify for recommendation for graduate level licensure in reading by completing the Master of Education in Language & Literacy Education.

 Individuals who hold a Master's degree in Education in a related area may qualify to be recommended for graduate level licensure in reading by completing 24 additional hours of course work approved by the Language and Literacy faculty.
 The individual must complete a minimum of twelve hours of work at UNCW.

 The Language and Literacy Program strands are the basis for the design of the program both in terms of required courses and elective choices.
 Each course in the program of study addresses all strands of the program but focuses on strands that are essential to than particular aspect of literacy education.
 During the comprehensive examination process the student is called to consider their personal growth in each strand of the program through the selection of artifacts that clearly represent their knowledge for each strand of literacy education.